Past life regression: Sources of memories

 The "memories" recovered by techniques like past-life regression may be the result of cryptomnesia: narratives created by the subconscious mind using imagination, forgotten information and suggestions from the therapist.
 Memories created under hypnosis are indistinguishable from actual memories and can be more vivid than factual memories.
 The greatest predictor of individuals reporting memories of past lives appears to be their beliefs—individuals who believe in reincarnation are more likely to report such memories, while skeptics or disbelievers are less so.

 Examinations of three cases of apparent past life regression (Bridey Murphy, Jane Evans, and an unnamed English woman) revealed memories that were superficially convincing.
 However, investigation by experts in the languages used and historical periods described revealed flaws in all three patients' recall.
-The evidence included speech patterns that were "...used by movie makers and writers to convey the flavour of 16th century English speech" rather than actual Renaissance English, a date that was inaccurate but was the same as a recognized printing error in historical pamphlets, and a subject that reported historically accurate information from the Roman era that was identical to information found in a 1947 novel set in the same time as the individual's memories, with the same name reported by the person regressed.
-Other details cited are common knowledge and not evidence of the factual nature of the memories; subjects asked to provide historical information that would allow checking provided only vague responses that did not allow for verification, and sometimes were unable to provide critical details that would have been common knowledge (e.g. a subject described the life of a Japanese fighter pilot during World War II but was unable to identify Hirohito as the Emperor of Japan during the 1940s).
+The evidence included speech patterns that were "...used by movie makers and writers to convey the flavour of 16th century English speech" rather than actual Renaissance English.
+Another cited a historical date that was inaccurate, but was the same as a recognized printing error in historical pamphlets.

+Another subject reported historically accurate information from the Roman era, that was identical to information found in a 1947 novel set in the same time as the individual's memories, with the same name reported by the person regressed.
+Other details cited are common knowledge and not evidence of the factual nature of the memories.
+Subjects asked to provide historical information that would allow checking, provided only vague responses that did not allow for verification, and sometimes were unable to provide critical details that would have been common knowledge.
+For example, a subject described the life of a Japanese fighter pilot during World War II, but was unable to identify Hirohito as the Emperor of Japan during the 1940s.